Cracko298/NISZSE/README.md

 - Not an Advanced GUI.
 Uses ***Numpad Keys 0-8*** To Navigate Menu's.
 - Edits ***ALL*** Save-Data Within The Current Directory.
 - Clothes Editing is ***Fully Supported Now***.
-- Fitness Menu Isn't Supported Yet.
+- Fitness Menu + Day Editing is ***Fully Supported Now***.
-- Modified Date Isn't Supported Yet.
-- Day Count Isn't Supported Yet.
 - Slot Editing Isn't Supported Yet.

 # Upcoming Updates:
 - Slot Editor Update - Expect By: **03/01/2023**.
+- Settings Editor Update - Expect By: **03/20/2023**.

 # FaQ:
 ***Why Isn't The Save-Editor Complete?***

 - *In It's Current State, It is "finished".
-But will have more updates, and Save-Editng Options as time goes on.*
+But it will have more updates, and Save-Editng Options as time goes on.*

 ***Why Are The Feature Updates Going To Take So Long?***